websanco/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/developer-guide/workflow-task-node-reference.md

 Note the `roles = new ArrayList<Role>();` line above.
 In a scripted assignment, the `roles` variable is where you specify any roles the task is assigned to.
 For example, when `roles.add(adminRole);` is called, the Administrator role is added to the assignment.

+## Resource Action Assignments

-Assigning tasks to Roles, Organizations, or Asset Creators is a straightforward concept, but what does it mean to assign a workflow task to a Resource Action?
-Imagine an *UPDATE* resource action.
+Users can assign a task to a resource action such as an *Update* action.
 If your workflow definition specifies the UPDATE action in an assignment, then anyone who has permission to update the type of asset being processed in the workflow is assigned to the task.
 You can configure multiple assignments for a task.

-## Resource Action Assignments

 *Resource actions* are operations performed by users on an application or entity.
 For example, a user might have permission to update Message Boards Messages.
 This is called an UPDATE resource action, because the user can update the resource.
-If you're uncertain about what resource actions are, refer to the developer tutorial on the [permission system]() for a more detailed explanation.
+If you're uncertain about what resource actions are, refer to the developer tutorial on the [permission system](../../../users-and-permissions/roles-and-permissions/understanding-roles-and-permissions.md) for a more detailed explanation.

 To find all the resource actions that have been created, you need access to the Roles Admin application in the Control Panel (in other words, you need permission for the VIEW action on the roles resource).

 1. Navigate to the _Control Panel_ &rarr; _Users_ &rarr; _Roles_.
 1. Add a new Regular Role.
-See the [article on managing roles]() for more information.
+See the [article on managing roles](../../../users-and-permissions/roles-and-permissions/creating-and-managing-roles.md) for more information.
 1. Once the role is added, navigate to the Define Permissions interface for the role.
 1. Find the resource whose action should define your workflow assignment.